walder/Skynet-IADS/skynet-iads-source/README_source.md

 end
 ```

 Add the function to the SAM site and give it a name.
-You can add as many constraints as you wish
+You can add as many constraints as you wish:
 ```lua
 	self.samSite:addGoLiveConstraint('ignore-low-flying-contacts', goLiveConstraint)
 ```